Build a keyword set

 Validate suggestions

-Use matched sentences where available to check how terms appear in context.
+Suggested related terms still need review.
 A keyword set is not validated just because it returns many matches.

-For a suggested term whose relevance is unclear, use the Keyword Tool's example-sentence review where available.
-Read the randomly selected sentences and track whether each sentence uses the term in the intended sense.
+For a suggested term whose relevance is unclear, use the example-sentence review: the tool shows randomly selected corpus sentences containing the term.
+Read them and track whether each sentence uses the term in the intended sense.
 If most examples use the term correctly for the construct, the term is a better candidate for the final query.

 Use settings deliberately

-Keyword Tool settings can change which suggestions you see:
+Keyword Tool settings change which suggestions you see:

-- Length controls whether suggestions include one-word, two-word, three-word, or mixed-length phrases.
+• Length filters suggestions by phrase length: one-word, two-word, longer, or mixed-length phrases.

-- Number of keywords controls how many suggestions are returned.
+• Number of keywords controls how many suggestions are returned, up to 100 per request.

 Record non-default settings when they affect the final keyword set.